msmbuilder/msmbuilder/doc/faq.rst

             np.zeros((N, M))
         MemoryError

-    If you're running models in mixtape and you get a traceback with a MemoryError (e.g. above), the reason is that you don't have enough RAM in your machine to run whatever you're trying to run.
+    If you're running models in msmbuilder and you get a traceback with a MemoryError (e.g. above), the reason is that you don't have enough RAM in your machine to run whatever you're trying to run.
 One thing you can do is just get more RAM, but his isn't going to scale very far.